ethereum/consensus-specs/specs/keys/key_derivation/tree_kdf.md

 ## Specification

 Every key generated via the key derivation process derives a child key via a set of intermediate Lamport keys.
 The idea behind the Lamport keys is to provide a quantum secure backup incase BLS12-381 is no longer deemed secure.
-At a high level, the key derivation process works by using the parent node's privkey as an entropy source for the Lamport privkeys which are then merkleized into a compressed Lamport public key, this public key is then hashed into BLS12-381's private key group.
+At a high level, the key derivation process works by using the parent node's privkey as an entropy source for the Lamport privkeys which are then hashed together into a compressed Lamport public key, this public key is then hashed into BLS12-381's private key group.

 ### Helper functions